Feirbrand/forgeos-public/whitepapers/academic-research/vgs-gaming-validation.md

-\*\*Business Context\*\*: The VX-Hydra scenario simulates coordinated attacks on enterprise AI infrastructure, testing the kind of multi-vector threats that cost organizations $5-50M in breach damages and system downtime.
+\*\*Business Context\*\*: The VX-Hydra scenario simulates coordinated attacks on enterprise AI infrastructure, testing the kind of multi-vector threats that cost organizations

 \*\*Challenge Parameters\*\*: